Updated on April 19th, ’18

 And it’s been proven to work.
 Look at the leaderboard for the top donors towards Cards Against Humanity’s Black Friday hole (for the bewildered, yep, it’s a leaderboard for donations to literally dig a hole!) and it’s evident the quest for recognition drives us to a great extent.

-We have something fun with leaderboards within CallHub in the works.
-Stay in touch!Tags: Gamification, New Feature, Newsletter, Phone Banking, US Elections
+We have more leaderboard updates within CallHub in the works.
+Stay in touch!Tags: Gamification, Newsletter, Phone Banking, US Elections